DataDog/hiring-engineers/answers.md

       state: present
 ```

 In the variables section of the playbook, a `datadog_checks` block is added.
-This is where you can add conifguration options for checks that will be created using the ansible datadog ansible role.
+This is where you can add conifguration options for checks that will be created using the Ansible Datadog Ansible role.
 In our case, the mysql check is added.
-This configuration file includes a single mysql instance running on localhost and will access the database as the datadog user we setup in the previous ansible run.
+This configuration file includes a single mysql instance running on localhost and will access the database as the datadog user we setup in the previous Ansible run.

 ```
    datadog_checks: